 We sell avocados to a diverse group of supermarket chains, wholesalers, food service and other distributors, under the Calavo family of brand labels, as well as private labels.
 The consolidation in the supermarket industry has led to fewer, but bigger buyers.
 From time to time, sales are transacted via e-commerce.
 We believe that our largest customers will require us and our competitors to implement one or more e-commerce distribution solutions to facilitate their procurement and inventory management programs.
 In our judgment, the shift to e-commerce by our largest customers will favorably impact larger handlers like us, which have the ability and financial resources to support these strategies.
 From time to time, some of our larger customers seek short-term sales contracts that formalize their pricing and volume requirements.
 Generally, these contracts contain provisions that establish a price floor and/or ceiling during the contract duration.
 Again, in our judgment, the shift by our customers to drafting sales contracts benefits large handlers like us, which have the ability to fulfill the terms of these contracts.
+During fiscal year 2008, our 5 and 25 largest customers represented approximately 17% and 43% of our total consolidated revenues.
 During fiscal year 2007, our 5 and 25 largest customers represented approximately 12% and 25% of our total consolidated revenues.
-During fiscal years 2007, 2006 and 2005 none of our customers represented more than 10% of total consolidated revenues.
+During fiscal years 2008, 2007 and 2006 none of our customers represented more than 10% of total consolidated revenues.

 The Hass variety is the predominant avocado variety marketed on a worldwide basis.
 California grown Hass avocados are available year-round, with peak production periods occurring between February through September.
 Other varieties have a more limited picking season and generally command a lower price.
-Approximately 2,300 California growers deliver avocados to us, generally pursuant to a standard marketing agreement.
-Over the past several years, our share of the California avocado crop has remained strong, with approximately 34% of the 2007 shipped California avocado crop handled by us, based on data published by the

-California Avocado Commission.
+Approximately 2,100 California growers deliver avocados to us, generally pursuant to a standard marketing agreement.
+Over the past several years, our share of the California avocado crop has remained strong, with approximately 28% of the 2008 shipped California avocado crop handled by us, based on data published by the California Avocado Commission.
 We attribute our solid foothold in the California industry principally to the competitiveness of the per pound returns we pay and the communication and service we maintain with our growers.